prestodb/presto/presto-docs/src/main/sphinx/sql/select.rst

     WHERE regionkey = (SELECT max(regionkey) FROM region)

 .. note:: Currently only single column can be returned from the scalar subquery.

+LATERAL
+^^^^^^^
+Subqueries appearing in FROM can be preceded by the key word LATERAL.
+This allows them to reference columns provided by preceding FROM items.

+A LATERAL item can appear at top level in the FROM list, or within a JOIN tree.
+In the latter case it can also refer to any items that are on the left-hand side of a JOIN that it is on the right-hand side of.

+.. note:: Currently only LATERAL CROSS JOIN is supported. single column can be returned from the scalar subquery.

+When a FROM item contains LATERAL cross-references, evaluation proceeds as follows: for each row of the FROM item providing the cross-referenced column(s), or set of rows of multiple FROM items providing the columns, the LATERAL item is evaluated using that row or row set's values of the columns.
+The resulting row(s) are joined as usual with the rows they were computed from.
+This is repeated for each row or set of rows from the column source table(s).

+LATERAL is primarily useful when the cross-referenced column is necessary for computing the row(s) to be joined.
+Please see the below example:

+    SELECT name, x, y
+    FROM nation,
+    LATERAL (SELECT name || ' :-' x),
+    LATERAL (SELECT x || ')' as y)